Facts and figures

 Total number of all applications 2022: 5587

-The Office for Educational Support of the Studentenwerk SH advises students on all aspects of the Federal Training Assistance Act (BAföG) at the following university locations: Kiel, Flensburg, Lübeck, Heide, Wedel and Elmshorn.
+The Student Support Office of the Studentenwerk SH advises students on all aspects of the Federal Training Assistance Act (BAföG) at the following university locations: Kiel, Flensburg, Lübeck, Heide, Wedel and Elmshorn.
 In addition, it is responsible for funding students and pupils abroad in Denmark, Iceland and Norway.
-In addition to the main office in Kiel, there is a branch office in Flensburg.
-Regular field office hours also ensure that the other university locations in Schleswig-Holstein are looked after.
+In addition to the main office in Kiel, there is also a branch office in Flensburg.
+Regular external consultation hours also ensure support for the other university locations in Schleswig-Holstein.

 Figures